rust-lang/book/second-edition/src/ch19-01-unsafe-rust.md

 Rust's borrow checker can't understand that we're borrowing different parts of the slice; it only knows that we're borrowing from the same slice twice.
-Borrowing diffreent parts of a slice is fundamentally okay; our two `&mut [i32]`s aren't overlapping.
+Borrowing different parts of a slice is fundamentally okay; our two `&mut [i32]`s aren't overlapping.
 However, Rust isn't smart enough to know this.
 When we know something is okay, but Rust doesn't, it's time to reach for unsafe code.